-Unfortunately, bedwetting (also called nocturnal enuresis) is a common occurrence in many young children, even if they have been potty trained well during the daytime.
-Bedwetting is not restricted to children who are 6-7 years old, but is common in older kids as well as teens may not necessarily be able to stay dry at night.
-It can cause a lot of shame and frustration, particularly when children or teens do not seem to be growing out of it or are regressing back into the behavior.
+Bedwetting (nocturnal enuresis) is a common occurrence in many young children, even if they have been potty trained well during the daytime.
+Bedwetting is not restricted to children who are 6-7 years old, but some older kids as well as teens may not necessarily be able to stay dry at night.
+Bedwetting causes a shame and frustration, particularly when children or teens do not seem to be growing out of it or are regressing back into the behavior.

-Bedwetting is treatable.
-Here are some steps you can take to help your child stop bedwetting for better quality of life.
+The good news is that bedwetting is treatable.
 To help solve your child’s bedwetting you need to find few answers.

 - Is there a family history of bedwetting?

 - Does your child frequently experience constipation?

 - Is your child having symptoms of anxiety or snores at night?

 - Have they started bedwetting again after no episodes for at least six months?

 - Do certain types of food or drinks trigger more bedwetting episodes?